Image Credit: Getty Images / AfricaImages

 People often crave certain foods during the pre-headache phase of a migraine attack.
 For me, this typically occurs a few hours to a few days before a headache hits.

-Resisting sugary, salty, fatty, or fried foods can be difficult.
-The problem is that we hardly ever feel good about ourselves after eating unhealthy foods.
+It can be difficult to resist sugary, salty, fatty, or fried foods.
+The problem is, we hardly ever feel good about ourselves after we eat unhealthy foods.

 And choosing the wrong foods may even trigger migraine symptoms.
 That’s why it’s a good idea to understand and manage your migraine food cravings.